Sitecore-Hackathon/2021-Stacks-of-Cache/README.md

 ## Installation instructions
-To use this module, simply install the package located at .\installation\Sitecore_Tree_Viewer-1.zip.
+To use this module, simply install the package located at `.\installation\Sitecore_Tree_Viewer-1.zip`.
-Optionally, you can install the package of demo content located at .\installation\Demo_Content-1.zip.
+Optionally, you can install the package of demo content located at `.\installation\Demo_Content-1.zip`.
+For additional help with installing a package in Sitecore, please visit [the Sitecore documentation for installing a package](https://doc.sitecore.com/SdnArchive/Articles/Administration/Installing%20Modules%20and%20Packages.html)

 ## Usage instructions
 ⟹ Provide documentation about your module, how do the users use your module, where are things located, what do the icons mean, are there any secret shortcuts etc.